irimiacosmin/pwa-test/leaflet-wallet/loader/README.md

-# web-dossier-loader
+# trust-loader
-Web Loader for the  Dossiers' User Interface
+Web Loader for the  Wallet User Interface

 ## Running the loader in development mode
 Create a copy of the `loader-config.local.json-template` file and rename it to `loader-config.local.json`.